kmrsivm/Collection-Framework/ArrayList.md

 ### An ArrayList is a resizable array implementation of the List interface.
 Its ability to grow and shrink dynamically is one of its key features.
+`ArrayList is a resizable-array implementation of the List interface.
+It provides a dynamic way to store a collection of elements, unlike traditional arrays which have a fixed size.`

 ---